Manikumargadi/ai-devops-copilot/README.md

 ## Overview
 AI DevOps Copilot is a live AI-powered assistant built to help engineers analyze infrastructure and deployment logs, identify root causes, classify incident severity, and recommend actionable fixes.

+It also includes:
+- a **Kubernetes Troubleshooting Agent** for common cluster and workload issues
+- an **Incident Investigation Agent** that simulates SRE-style investigation by correlating logs and system signals

 Instead of manually scanning raw logs, users can upload log files or ask troubleshooting questions through a chat interface.
 The tool helps speed up debugging and makes incident investigation more structured and efficient.

 ## Why I Built This